omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Compose.md

 * [Creativity] (https://learning.mozilla.org/en-US/web-literacy/skills/#creativity)

 ##Task 2 Hack the News
-You will be using X-Ray Goggles to remix a news website, learning about **openly-licensed resources, different forms of media, and how to create something new on the Web through remix,** learning about **connecting.**
+You will be using X-Ray Goggles to remix a news website, learning about **openly-licensed resources, different forms of media, and how to create something new on the Web through remix,** learning about **composing.**

 **Task**